Kurento/kurento/source/tutorials/java/tutorial-2-one2one.rst

 `CallMediaPipeline <https://github.com/Kurento/kurento-tutorial-java/blob/develop/kurento-one2one-call/src/main/java/org/kurento/tutorial/one2onecall/CallMediaPipeline.java>`_.
 As you can see, the media pipeline of this demo is quite simple: two ``WebRtcEndpoint`` elements directly interconnected.
-Please take note that the WebRtc enpoints needs to be connected twice, one for each media direction.
+Please take note that the WebRtc endpoints needs to be connected twice, one for each media direction.

 .. sourcecode:: java